The least of the work of learning is done in the classroom.

 — Thomas Merton, author

-The Texas Department of Aging and Disability Services (DADS) offers paid and unpaid internships and practicums to enrolled college students.
+The Texas Department of Aging and Disability Services (DADS) offers unpaid internships and practicums to enrolled college students.
 Internships are available at the:

 - DADS headquarters (Austin, Texas)